Recognize the Symptoms of Seasonal Affective Disorder

 WellSpring Resources is a leader in evidence-based care for depression – in a national study, the agency was declared the top organization for its adoption of highly effective practices for depression treatment.
 If you feel that you or someone you love might be suffering from Seasonal Affective Disorder, seek help from WellSpring Resources or another behavioral health provider.
 Call (618) 462-2331 today to learn more about SAD or WellSpring Resources.

-Founded in 1959, WellSpring Resources is a total mental wellness resource serving Madison, Greene, Jersey, and Calhoun counties.
+Founded in 1959, WellSpring Resources is a total mental wellness resource serving Madison, Jersey, and Calhoun counties.
 With offices in Alton and Jerseyville WellSpring’s compassionate professionals work with children, adults and families to inspire hope and personal growth.
-Last year, over 7,000 people sought to change their lives for the better through WellSpring’s mental health and substance abuse services.
-Visit www.wellspringresources.com for more information.
+Last year, 4,600 people sought to change their lives for the better through WellSpring’s behavioral health and substance abuse services.
+Visit www.wellspringresources.co for more information.

-The services Mental Health Court Case Management, Senior Services, Outpatient, Adult Community Support and Child/Adolescent Community Support and provider WellSpring Resources are funded by the Madison County Mental Health Board.

 More like this: